autodesk-forks/MaterialX/source/JsMaterialX/README.md

 ### Array <-> Vector conversion
 As explained in the user documentation, types are automatically converted between C++ and JavaScript.
 While there are multiple examples for custom marshalling of types (e.g. `std::pair<int, int>` to array, or `FileSearchPath` to string), the most common use case is the conversion of C++ vectors to JS arrays, and vice versa.
 This conversion can automatically be achieved by including the `VectorHelper.h` header in each binding file that covers functions which either accept or return vectors in C++.

+### Testing strategy
+Testing every binding doesn't seem desirable, since most of them will directly map to the C++ implementation, which should already be tested in the C++ tests.
+Instead, we only test common workflows (e.g. iterating/parsing a document), bindings with custom implementations, and our custom binding mechanisms.
+The latter involves custom marshalling, e.g. of the vector <-> array conversion, or support for optional parameters.
+Additionally, all features that might behave different on the web, compared to desktop, should be tested as well.

 <!--
 TODO: Tests and other best practices